sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **assertTextPresent**

-Assert text is appear on UI.
+Assert that the text appears on the UI.

 - Parameters